 Dachshunds are bred to hunt.
-Many of them have a very strong prey drive and their hunting instinct is stronger than their desire to obey you.
-Some dachshunds get along with cats and other animals from the start and some can learn to accept other animals into their pack.
-If you get a puppy you can socialize him with your other animals from day one and you're likely to get pets that are best friends.
-If you rescue an adult dog you are taking a risk.
-Some of the dogs in rescue were brought up with other animals but often we don't know how the dogs were brought up.
+Many of them have a very strong prey drive, and their hunting instinct is stronger than their desire to obey you.
+Some dachshunds get along with cats and other animals from the start, and some can learn to accept other animals into their pack.
+If you get a puppy, you can socialize him with your other animals from day one, and you're likely to get pets that are best friends.
+If you rescue an adult dog, you are taking a risk.
+Some of the dogs in the rescue were brought up with other animals, but often we don't know how the dogs were brought up.
 It is your responsibility to make sure that all of the pets in your care are kept out of harm.

 You can't afford pet insurance

-It costs a lot of money to own a dog but with dachshunds there is an extra likelihood of a large vet bills.
-Dachshund backs are not designed for life in a world of couches, stairs and human beds.
+It costs a lot of money to own a dog, but there is an extra likelihood of a large vet bill with dachshunds.
+Dachshund backs are not designed for life in a world of couches, stairs, and human beds.
 There is a good chance that your dog will require vet care due to a back injury sometime in his life.
-If worst comes to worst, your dachshund may require surgery that can cost upwards of $5000.
-Dachshunds also live a long time and are prone to the diseases that plague older pets like Cushing’s and liver diseases.
+If worst comes to worst, your dachshund may need surgery that can cost upwards of $5000.
+Dachshunds also live a long time and are prone to the diseases that plague older pets like Cushing's and liver diseases.

 You are a pushover

-Give a dachshund an inch and he will take over your house.
-Dachshunds are smart and crafty and they have a look that will melt your heart.
+Give a dachshund an inch, and he will take over your house.
+Dachshunds are smart and crafty, and they have a look that will melt your heart.
 If they don't feel like you are in charge, they will gladly take charge of you.
-Discipline is very important but you should never ever hit a dog.
-Dogs understand that you are in charge when you reward their good behavior and they see that all good things, like food and attention, come from you.
+Discipline is essential, but you should never ever hit a dog.
+Dogs understand that you are in charge when you reward their good behavior, and they see that all good things, like food and attention, come from you.
 Bad behavior can be discouraged by ignoring it or with gentle correction such as a squirt from a water gun to stop excessive barking or marking.

 You want a quiet dog